 The accounting policies of the County conform to Generally Accepted Accounting Principles (GAAP) as applicable to governmental units.
+The Governmental Accounting Standards Board (GASB) is the accepted standards setting body for establishing governmental and financial reporting principles.
 The following is a summary of significant accounting policies: